dorothypensky/dorothypensky.github.io/README.md

 ![Baby Dorothy](/images/dorothybaby.jpg){:.topimage}

 I grew up in a series of small towns, spending most of my childhood in a tree with a book.
 After studying philosophy and dance at the College of Wooster in Ohio, I danced in a dance company and had my own performance art company with a friend.
-When I was tired of being poor, I studied for my M.Ed. in vision impairment and taught blind and low vision kids for three years.

-The desire to create became too much, and I started taking art classes and  writing short stories working as a children’s bookseller.
-Vermont College announced that it was starting an MFA in writing for children and young adults program and I was delighted and got my second master’s degree.
-I spent some time after that writing full time until I could no longer afford to do that.
+Tired of being poor, I studied for my M.Ed. in vision impairment and taught blind and low vision kids for three years.
+The desire to create became too much, and I started writing short stories while working as a children’s bookseller.
+Vermont College announced that it was starting an MFA in Writing for Children and Young Adults program, and I was delighted and got my second master’s degree.
+I was lucky enough to spend some time after that writing full time until I could no longer afford to do that.
 I received my third master’s degree from Kent State in School Librarianship and went to work as a school librarian for six years.
 When I found that I could afford to do so, I quit to write full time, again.
+I’m a late-diagnosed autistic person with ADHD and Bipolar Disease, which I have found gives me an interesting perspective

 # Contact Dorothy Pensky:

 > 20876 Almar Drive
 > Shaker Heights, OH 44122-3810
 >
-> (216) 921-7332 -- home
-> (216) 470-1022 -- mobile
+> (216) 470-1022
 >
 > [Dorothy@pensky.net](mailto:Dorothy@Pensky.net)